 3. Make some hearty whole-grain bread

 The next time you’re making a hearty rye or wholesome, whole-grain loaf of bread, add a tablespoon or so of crushed avocado seed.
 It will give your bread a unique flavor that works in harmony with whole grains.
-Try it in our rye bread recipe.

 4. Enjoy with yogurt